FOOTHILLS PARK IS OPEN TO THE PUBLIC

 Bounded by Portola Valley, Los Altos Hills, Pearson-Arastradero Preserve and Los Trancos Open Space Preserve, the 1,400-acre Foothills Park is a nature lover's paradise.
 Miles of trails provide access through rugged chaparral, woodlands, fields, streams, and a lake, and provide spectacular views of the Bay Area.
 Wildlife abounds, and it is common to see deer and coyotes; if you are lucky you might catch a glimpse of a bobcat.

 Open Space has specific rules on group sizes.
 Those with groups of 25 or more must have a permit or reservation in advance.
 Those with groups of 24 or fewer do not need a permit.
-Residents and non-residents, adults and children are included in the group size.
+Adults and children are included in the group size.
 For more information, please visit our Groups and Special Events Permits page.

 These are a few of the rules to help everyone enjoy this nature preserve: